 Okay, look, I know I am not the most conventional guy in the world but does that make me weird?
 For some reason, this little thought popped into my head today and it hasn't quite finished its sweeping arcs around my mental lobes.
-Thus, I thought, it was worth pursuing a little bit, at least.
-I don't think I am going to make a whole lot of sense in this post as this is more of a stream of my random thoughts but do keep reading.
-I am sure there is a gem in there somewhere.

 Well, as most of you probably know, it was sunny today in our fair town of Vancouver, BC.
 This detail by itself is not amazing but, for those of us who call Vancouver home, it is pretty darn cool.
 (Oh, and I walked in a shoe for the first time in months.
 Did I mention that yet?)